lauren-m-johnson/lauren-m-johnson/README.md

  - :telescope: I’m a student at General Assembly in the Software Engineer Immersive Program learning frontend and backend for building web applications.

-- :seedling: Exploring Javascript and Python.
+- :seedling: Exploring Python and Django.

 - :zap: In my free time, I play video games, draw, paint and garden.